P7h/Spark-MLlib-Twitter-Sentiment-Analysis/README.md

 * Machine Learning » Naive Bayes Classifier [Apache Spark MLlib implementation]
 * Visualization » Sentiment visualization on a World map using Datamaps
 * DevOps » Docker Hub and Docker Image

+For more details on this project and the code associated with it, please check this [blogpost](http://P7h.org/blog/2016/08/21/spark-twitter-sentiment/ "» P7h.org").<br>
+Also, a Docker Image is available on [Docker Hub](https://hub.docker.com/r/p7hb/p7hb-docker-mllib-twitter-sentiment "» Docker Hub URL for the image") with the complete environment and dependencies installed and preconfigured.

 ## Visualization Demo and screenshots